 Swelling always develops; bradykinin-mediated angioedema tends to develop more slowly and to cause fewer symptoms of an acute allergic reaction (eg, pruritus, urticaria, anaphylactic shock) than does mast cell–mediated angioedema.

-For chronic angioedema, take a thorough drug and dietary history, and possibly test for C1 inhibitor deficiency; testing is rarely necessary for acute angioedema.
+For chronic angioedema, take a thorough drug and dietary history, and consider testing for C1 inhibitor deficiency and measuring C4 levels; testing is rarely necessary for acute angioedema.

-First, make sure the airway is secure; if the airway is affected, give epinephrine sc or IM unless the cause is obviously bradykinin-mediated angioedema, which is more likely to require endotracheal intubation.
+First, make sure the airway is secure; if the airway is affected, give epinephrine subcutaneously or IM unless the cause is obviously bradykinin-mediated angioedema, which is more likely to require endotracheal intubation.